wemitwqw/JavaBackendInternshipOpenAPI/README.md

 # Manatee API

-The following API was done as a solution for Cybernetica 2023 Internship test task and does not provide any meaningful functionalities.
+The following API was done as a solution for an internship test task and does not provide any meaningful functionalities.

 ## Getting started